-You've been marketing your Fire & Security business website for a few months now.
+You’ve been investing in marketing for your Fire & Security business website for a few months.
 Suddenly one of your admin staff pipes up.

 “I don’t think we need to carry on doing marketing,”